erstec/APRS-ESP/README.md

 - Clean all around with isopropyl alcohol or flux cleaner.
 - At this moment you can upload firmware to the board and test it.
 You can use side UART connector or RT/TX pads on the header for programming.
 Board should start, OLED shoulg show status screen, and you should be able to connect to the board via WiFi.
 If not - check your soldering.
 Don't forget to attach antenna or dummy load to the board!
 Otherwise you will damage RF module!

-### Assembling / Audio Adapter Board
-- Take prepared and assembled Audio Adapter Board, apply double sided tape to the bottom side of the board, align it and stick to the top of ESP32-WROOM-32E MCU shield.

 ### Wiring / Audio Adapter Board
 - Prepare six wires, approx 10 cm long, strip and tin one side of each wire.
 - Solder one side of each wire to the pads of the Audio Adapter Board, as shown on the picture.
+- Optional: you can cover Audio Adapter PCB with heatshrink tube to protect it from touching with fingers, as it will temporary breaks audio routing.
+- Take prepared and assembled Audio Adapter Board, apply double sided tape to the bottom side of the board, align it and stick to the top of ESP32-WROOM-32E MCU shield.
 - Mesure and cut each wire to required length.
 Solder other side of each wire to the pads, as shown on the picture.
 Black - to GND.
 Red - to 3V3.
 Yellow and Blue to pads on ESP32 Adapter Board.
 White - to Mic + pad and Orange to SA868 module pad 3 (marked).

 ### Programming